rzzzwilson/PythonEtudes/From_CLI_to_GUI.6.rst

 ----------------

 The previous program printed short messages when the user entered incorrect parameters.
-For this little etude that's probably good enough.
-But when a program has a more complicated set of parameters it's better to give the user more help.
+For this little etude that's probably good enough, but when a program has a more complicated set of parameters it's better to give the user more help.